Our Communications With You

 (B) If a Claim is brought seeking public injunctive relief and a court determines that the restrictions in the Class Action Waiver or elsewhere in this Arbitration Agreement prohibiting the arbitrator from awarding relief on behalf of third parties are unenforceable with respect to such Claim (and that determination becomes final after all appeals have been exhausted), the Claim for public injunctive relief will be determined in court and any individual Claims seeking monetary relief will be arbitrated.
 In such a case the parties will request that the court stay the Claim for public injunctive relief until the arbitration award pertaining to individual relief has been entered in court.
 In no event will a Claim for public injunctive relief be arbitrated.

-By visiting findpalmbeachcountyhomes.com, you agree that the laws of the State of Georgia, without regard to principles of conflict of laws, will govern these Terms and Conditions of Use and/or any dispute of any sort that might arise between you and findpalmbeachcountyhomes.com or its affiliates, except for the Arbitration Agreement, which is governed by the Federal Arbitration Act.
+We agree that the laws of the State of Texas, without regard to principles of conflict of laws, will govern these Terms and Conditions of Use and/or any dispute of any sort that might arise between you and www.findpalmbeachcountyhomes.com or its affiliates, except for the Arbitration Agreement, which is governed by the Federal Arbitration Act.

 DISCLAIMER OF WARRANTIES AND LIMITATION OF LIABILITY

-THIS SITE IS PROVIDED BY findpalmbeachcountyhomes.com ON AN "AS IS" AND "AS AVAILABLE" BASIS. findpalmbeachcountyhomes.com MAKES NO REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THIS SITE OR THE INFORMATION, CONTENT, MATERIALS, OR PRODUCTS INCLUDED ON THIS SITE.
+THIS SITE IS PROVIDED BY www.findpalmbeachcountyhomes.com ON AN “AS IS” AND “AS AVAILABLE” BASIS. www.findpalmbeachcountyhomes.com MAKES NO REPRESENTATIONS OR WARRANTIES, EXPRESS OR IMPLIED, AS TO THE OPERATION OF THIS SITE OR THE INFORMATION, CONTENT, MATERIALS, OR PRODUCTS INCLUDED ON THIS SITE.
 YOU EXPRESSLY AGREE THAT YOUR USE OF THIS SITE IS AT YOUR SOLE RISK.

 Purpose of Our Website

-The purpose of findpalmbeachcountyhomes.com is to allow our users to gain access to our real estate professionals, mortgage lenders, service providers and data.
+The purpose of www.findpalmbeachcountyhomes.com is to allow our users to gain access to our real estate professional, mortgage lenders, service providers and data.
 To gain access to this network of professionals, you must submit certain personal information.
-This information will be used by findpalmbeachcountyhomes.com to assist you in the real estate transaction process.
+This information will be used by www.findpalmbeachcountyhomes.com to assist you in the real estate transaction process.
 To assure the value of the services to be provided to you, you agree that you will provide accurate and complete information.
-Once you have been contacted by a real estate professionals or service provider, any agreement you enter into with such third party will only be between you and such third party.
+Once you have been contacted by a real estate professional or service provider, any agreement you enter into with such third party will only be between you and such third party.

 Copyright & Trademarks

-© 2018 findpalmbeachcountyhomes.com.
-All content included on this site, such as text, graphics, logos, button icons, images, audio clips, digital downloads, and data compilations, are the exclusive properties of findpalmbeachcountyhomes.com/Local MLS/Other affiliated parties and are all subject to copyright and other intellectual property protection laws. findpalmbeachcountyhomes.com and all other trademarks and service marks indicated on our site are the properties of their respective owners.
+© 2019 www.findpalmbeachcountyhomes.com All content included on this site, such as text, graphics, logos, button icons, images, audio clips, digital downloads, and data compilations, are the exclusive properties of www.findpalmbeachcountyhomes.com/Local MLS/Other affiliated parties and are all subject to copyright and other intellectual property protection laws. www.findpalmbeachcountyhomes.com and all other trademarks and service marks indicated on our site are the properties of their respective owners.
 These objects may not be copied for commercial use or distribution, nor may these objects be modified or reposted to other sites.
 Framing of any content is strictly prohibited.

-findpalmbeachcountyhomes.com grants you a limited license to access and make personal use of this site and not to download or modify it, or any portion of it, except with the express written consent of findpalmbeachcountyhomes.com.
-This site or any portion of this site may not be reproduced, duplicated, copied, sold, resold, visited or otherwise exploited for any commercial purpose without the express written consent of findpalmbeachcountyhomes.com.
+www.findpalmbeachcountyhomes.com grants you a limited license to access and make personal use of this site and not to download or modify it, or any portion of it, except with the express written consent of www.findpalmbeachcountyhomes.com.
+This site or any portion of this site may not be reproduced, duplicated, copied, sold, resold, visited or otherwise exploited for any commercial purpose without the express written consent of www.findpalmbeachcountyhomes.com.

 Professional Real Estate Advisors